Lovat Shinty Club: History

 On 15 June 2013 Lovat won their first major trophy since 1953 when they won the MacTavish Cup.
 They also secured a highest ever Premiership finish as runners-up to Newtonmore, and finished the season with the best defensive record in shinty.
 As well as tasting reserve success in the Strathdearn Cup.
 They retained the MacTavish Cup in 2014, reinforcing their position as the most successful side in the competition outside the Badenoch giants, Kingussie & Newtonmore, having won the trophy eight times in all.
 They finished the season in second but pushed Newtonmore much harder than in 2013.

 In 2015, Lovat had, by recent standards, a poor league season.
 However, under John Macritchie, they did lift the Camanachd cup, the biggest prize in the game.
 Kyles Athletic were the opponents this tie was played in Oban.
 It was a tight contest and finished 2-1 thanks to a Kevin Bartlett double and an Albert Smith medal winning performance from Stuart MacDonald.

-After this the club went on a run of making 3 of the next 5 Camanachd Cup finals.
-However on each occasion we’re defeated, twice by Newtonmore during their 4 titles in a row and once by Kinlochshiel on their first ever victory.
+After this the club went on a run of making 4 of the next 6 Camanachd Cup finals.
+However on each occasion were defeated, twice by Newtonmore during their 4 titles in a row, once by Kinlochshiel on their first ever victory and by Kingussie in a match played at the dell in Kingussie.

 The junior side had post Covid success winning the 2021 Strathdearn cup on penalties against Newtonmore after being 4-0 down in extra time.

+Lovat reached the 2024 Camanachd Cup Final, losing 3-2 in a tough fought match at An Aird, Fort William to a Kingussie side who completed their grand slam that day.
+2025 saw a raft of changes with a number of club stalwarts retiring, as manager Jamie Matheson was succeeded during the off season by Iain Nicolson.
+Lovat II also requested to be relegated to Mowi North Division 2, due to the young age of their reserves squad, with Fraser Gallacher's squad being handed an 8 point deduction as a result of this.

 Ladies team

 Lovat established a ladies team in 2011, which plays in National Division Two.
 The area had a long tradition of girls playing shinty alongside boys until a certain age, with players leaving the sport.
 In the 2010s, local talent was corralled by Gillian Currie and Gemma MacKinnon, two Scotland internationalists who had settled in the area, into a first ever Lovat ladies team.
-Scotland internationalist youngster, Laura Gallacher, also returned to her home club after several years playing for Glengarry..
+Scotland internationalist youngster, Laura Gallacher, also returned to her home club after several years playing for Glengarry.
 The club was featured in the "Swags" documentary on BBC Alba, Christmas 2013.